FAITHS Program

 FAITHS consists of a diverse representation of the Bay Area’s faith-based community leaders representing 5 counties: San Francisco, Alameda, Contra Costa, Marin, and San Mateo.
 Our regular meetings bring leaders together for training, information and resource sharing, and community reconnection.

-Community leaders who would like to join the FAITHS Leadership Council meetings can do so by clicking on the dates below to register.
+Community leaders who would like to join the FAITHS Leadership Council meetings can do so by registering below.

-Dates and registration for all meetings in 2023:
+Dates and registration for FLC meetings in 2024:

 Civic Engagement